The Internship Program

 The Government Department internship course provides students with practical political and policy experience informed by their education at the university.
 Students may register for the course (GOV 374N, Political Internship) by application only -- registration access is limited to those students who have applied and been approved.
 Application forms can be downloaded from the documents page.

-Are you interested in applying to enroll in GOV 374N for the Fall 2013 semester?
+Are you interested in applying to enroll in GOV 374N for the Spring 2014 semester?
 Applications are still being accepted and reviewed.
 Complete an application using the link above and submit it to the Government Department Undergraduate Advising office (BAT 2.102).